faceyspacey/redux-first-router/README.md

 ```
 *note: For existing apps, instead of using `<Link />`, the above `App` component could just as easily manually dispatch an action
 of `USER` type with an `id` in the payload as it already does and achieve the same result.
 That means you can sync the address bar without changing
 your code.
-That's the perfect first step to take.
+That's the perfect first step.
 The next step after that is using the shown `<Link />` component so these
 intentions are visible as `<a>` tags in your page for search engines to pick up.*

 Based on the above `routesMap` the following actions will be dispatched when the